dpilipovic/sanitize/ReadMe.txt

   This script uses python with Regular Expressions to purge any sensitive data from the log files.

-Create the following data structure with clean and dirty subdirectories:
+Create the following data structure with clean, dirty and matches subdirectories:

 data
 └── sanitize
     ├── clean
     ├── dirty
+    ├── matches
     └── Sanitize.py

 To use the script, place any files, whether a zip archive or collection of files within directory structure of your choice under directory: